jamesliley/SPARRAfairness/cran_comments.md

 # Comments for submission of package SPARRAfairness to CRAN

-This is the first submission of this package.
+This is the second version of this package.

 ## R CMD check results